rkt/rkt/Documentation/using-rkt-with-systemd.md

                └─29539 /usr/lib/systemd/systemd-journald
 ```

-Since every pod is registered with `machined` with a machine name of the form `rkt-$UUID`, the systemd tools can inspect pod logs, or stop and restart pod "machines".
+Since every pod is registered with [`machined`][machined] with a machine name of the form `rkt-$UUID`, the systemd tools can inspect pod logs, or stop and restart pod "machines".
 Use the `machinectl` tool to print the list of rkt pods:

 ```
 $ machinectl list